Ice hockey-US rout Slovakia to set up final showdown with Canada

 Slovakia immediately replaced Hlavaj, but Stanislav Skorvanek held out less than six minutes before Hughes drilled home his second goal of the night to make it 5-0.

-There was little celebration from Juraj Slafkovsky after he scored for Slovakia in the final period, and Brady Tkachuk restored the five-goal advantage with a breakaway goal before Pavol Regenda netted another to complete the scoring.
+There was little celebration from Juraj Slafkovsky after he scored for Slovakia, and Brady Tkachuk restored the five-goal advantage with a breakaway goal before Pavol Regenda netted another to complete the scoring.

+The U.S. remain on course to end their gold-medal drought, which has lasted since Lake Placid's "Miracle on Ice," when they beat the heavily favoured Soviet Union on the way to the Olympic title, and will hope to repeat what the women's team did in beating Canada in Thursday's final.